compsocialscience/summer-institute/_videos/installing-r-and-rstudio.md

 ---
 title: Installing R and RStudio
 description_seo: description for seo and card use
-content: Duke Professor Chris Bail explains how to install R and RStudio as part of the coding boot camp for the Summer Institutes in Computational Social Science.
 duration: "14:01"
 keywords: key, word, list, for, seo
 programming_lang: R